andyatkinson/presentations/railsconf2025/10_mistakes.md

 </style>

 ## Fixed-size 8KB Pages
-- How do I find which card box contains the card I'm looking for?
+How do I fit all my data into these small boxes?

 ![bg contain right 95%](images/records-small.jpg)